 The Manatee College provides both adults and high school students who are at least 16 years old with career-oriented training, and most full-time programs take six to 18 months to complete.
 Admission requirements include the Florida Test of Adult Basic Education (TABE) and an interview.
 According to the school's website in 2018, baking and pastry students were listed at 100% in completing on-time and being placed in jobs.

 This program requires 600 hours of training to be completed in about six months, and it is designed to prepare students for positions as entry-level bakers, bakery supervisors and pastry chefs.
 Hands-on training is offered in the safe and efficient preparation of breads, cookies and pastries, and students also learn how to make chocolates, custards and decorated cakes.
 In addition to competency in the kitchen, the program emphasizes communication, leadership and professionalism in the workplace environment.
 Three of the credits earned in this training may be transferred to Florida schools with relevant programs.

 Pinellas Technical Education Center - St. Petersburg

 The admissions requirements at Pinellas are similar to those at the Manatee Technical Institute, though students who hold an associate's degree from an accredited college do not have to take the TABE test.
 Applicants must also be at least 16 years old, and those who are currently attending high school are not eligible to apply.
-The culinary arts program is offered at both the St. Petersburg and Clearwater campuses; however, according to the American Culinary Federation's website, the association only accredits the program in Clearwater.
+The culinary arts program is offered at both the St. Petersburg and Clearwater campuses; however, according to the American Culinary Federation's website in 2018, the association only accredits the program in Clearwater.

-Commercial Foods and Culinary Arts Program
+Professional Culinary Arts & Hospitality Program